-Once installed, you only need to create a user and schema - see Installing VIVO.
+Once MySQL is installed, you only need to create a user and schema - see Jena SDB and MySQL setup.
 VIVO will create the necessary tables and load the default data on startup.

 Alternative databases: Jena SDB supports other databases - including PostgreSQL and Oracle.
 If you wish to use a different database, you will need to add the appropriate Java libraries to the application, and configure the VitroConnection.DataSource. settings in runtime.properties so that Jena knows what database it is operating with.